shengjiew2/ZendeskTicketViewer/README.md

        Is my unittest working or it is just doing nothing?
        May need to spend more time on unit test.
-       -----after meeting, need to put code in sperate files and do unit test, possible error
+       -----after meeting, need to put code in sperate files and do unit test, possible error Day 4:
+     redid the whole work, separeted the code in different files had a try on pytest, seems okay tried some possible errors(invalid input, unexisting pages, etc.) seems all handled

+     Now what I should do at this stage is
+      - beautify the output, make it more readable and human friendly
+      - think about how to make a web page based on exsiting code
+      - make a decision whether you want to do it on Monday or keep it Wed